davidderaedt/CC-EXT-SDK/README.md

 * `templatename` the name of the template folder you wish to use as a source
 * `extid` a unique id for your extension

-Example: `createext.sh basic com.example.ext`  ... will create the extension *com.example.ext* from the `basic` template folder in the `templates` folder.
+Example: `createext.sh basic com.example.ext`  ... will create the extension *com.example.ext* from the `default` template folder in the `templates` folder.
 The extension panel should be ready to use from the corresponding Adobe application as long as you've enable debugging on the system (see the `debugmode` commands below).

 You can of course add your own templates to the `templates` folder.